-Royal Huisman will stripped her out and ‘reanimated’ her graceful lines with a new crew quarter.
+Royal Huisman stripped her out and ‘reanimated’ her graceful lines with a new crew quarter.
 Technical installation like the engine, generator, heating, air condition and so on will be smartly installed.
-Dykstra Naval Architects will redesign her schooner-rig with yankee, staysail, main staysail and queen fisherman.
+Dykstra Naval Architects are to redesign her schooner-rig with yankee, staysail, main staysail and queen fisherman.
 Rondal will build new aluminum masts including a furling system for the fisherman sail and mainsail.

 Relaunch at Royal Huisman, Zaandam, Holland.

 Shortlisted for the CLASSIC BOAT AWARDS 2021 – Restored sailing vessel over 40ft

 “Restored by Royal Huisman, Designed Nathanael Herreshoff, Built 1913, LOD 106ft (32m), Rig schooner